DeAndre Torrey: Michigan Panthers

 Shortly before the final regular season game of the 2022 USFL season, Torrey was signed by the Michigan Panthers.
 He appeared in one game, making two rushes for three yards.

 Philadelphia Eagles

 On August 10, 2022, Torrey was signed by the Philadelphia Eagles after a successful tryout.
 He was released on August 23.

 Vegas Vipers

-Torrey was selected in the ninth round of the 2023 XFL Draft (69th overall) by the Vegas Vipers.
+Torrey was selected in the ninth round of the 2023 XFL draft (69th overall) by the Vegas Vipers.
+He was placed on the team's reserve list on March 28, 2023.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+Toronto Argonauts

+On January 15, 2024, Torrey signed with the Toronto Argonauts.
+However, he was suspended in May, before the start of training camp, and was eventually released from his contract on November 25, 2024.

+Memphis Showboats

+On December 20, 2024, Torrey signed with the Memphis Showboats of the United Football League (UFL).
+He was released on March 8, 2025.